mightyleader/Multipeer_Talk/presentation.md

 ###Use ```MCNearbyServiceBrowser``` for data and callbacks

 ^ So we can select hard mode.
-Now we're into the more programmtic API
+Now we're into the more programatic API
 Not so hard.
 Make a custom UI for presenting peers.
 Then use an MCNearbyServiceBrowser for the controller logic (explain)